Extended Workforce Policy - Procedural Guideline

 Exceptionally, hourly paid employees/workers expected to undertake activities such as scholarship, CPD, attendance at School meetings, briefings, etc. are paid on an actual hours worked basis as requested and agreed in advance with the Head of School/RI/Service.

 These are guidelines and it is recognised that requirements may vary depending on the nature of the work and particular local circumstances.
 Any variations to the arrangements outlined above should be resolved at College/US level in consultation with the relevant Head of HR.
+Any local tariffs and rates should be clearly and consistently communicated at the start of the engagement.

 These same guidelines should be used when assessing the number of hours to include in a part-time or average hours employment contract covering the same duties.